Predictive Process Model Monitoring using Recurrent Neural Networks: Evaluation

 \section{Evaluation}

 In this section the setup and results of the experimental evaluation are discussed.
 In addition, the interpretation and impact of constraint types are analysed.
 The main goal is to test whether PAM is capable of learning traces as sequences of windows.
 More specifically, we investigate whether PAM is capable of predicting the constraints that will be present in subsequent windows accurately.
-As a benchmark, we compare the approach with regular LSTMs for next-in-sequence activity prediction, by configuring them to predict windows at the end of traces.
+As a benchmark, we compare the approach with LSTMs for remaining trace prediction as used in PPM.